github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-user-account-settings/changing-your-github-username.md

 ## CODEOWNERS files

 After changing your username, CODEOWNERS files that include your old username will need to be manually updated.
-When you view the CODEOWNERS files on {% data variables.product.prodname_dotcom_the_website %}, an error message is displayed if the file contains any unknown users, or users without write access.
+When you view the CODEOWNERS files on {% data variables.product.prodname_dotcom %}, an error message is displayed if the file contains any unknown users, or users without write access.
 We recommend updating all relevant CODEOWNERS files with your new username.
 For more information, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners)."

 ## Changing your username